dmarshNAIT/dmarshNAIT.github.io/COMP1017_css.markdown

 1. Space *between* the content and the border, called **padding**
 1. Space *outside* the border, called **margin**

+[More on the box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model) availale thanks to Mozilla Web docs.

 We will need to make sure that the total width of all the content, `border`, `padding`, and `margin`s within our page add up to a total width of *exactly* 960px.

 ### Border